microsoft/CNTK/contrib/Python/doc/concepts.rst

 is linearized as [1, 2, 3, 4, 5, 6] using row-major order, but as [1, 3, 5, 2, 4, 6] using column-major order.

-This concept extends to arrays of higher dimension than two: It is always about how a specific combination of index values is mapped to linear memory.
+This concept extends to arrays of higher dimension than two: it is always about how a specific combination of index values is mapped to linear memory.
-If you go the elements in memory one by one and observe the corresponding tensor-indices then in *row major order* the right-most index changes fastest, while in *column-major order* the leftmost index changes fastest. (see `<https://en.wikipedia.org/wiki/Row-major_order>`_ )
+If you go through elements in memory one by one and observe the corresponding tensor-indices then in *row major order* the right-most index changes fastest, while in *column-major order* the leftmost index changes fastest. (see `<https://en.wikipedia.org/wiki/Row-major_order>`_ )

-In many programming languages like C, or C# row-major order is used.
+In many programming languages like C or C#, row-major order is used.
 The same is true for the Python library NumPy (at least by default).
-CNTK however uses column-major order.
+CNTK, however, uses column-major order.

 There are two circumstances where you have to be aware of this ordering:

-- When preparing input-files for CNTK.
+1. When preparing input-files for CNTK.
 The values have to be provided in column-major order.
-- When changing the shape of a tensor.
+2. When changing the shape of a tensor.